Our Story

 As details emerged, neighbors organized quickly.
 We acknowledged the rights of private landowners and the growing need for data‑center infrastructure, but we also saw the pressure tactics and promises used to influence city leaders.
 In response, we formed the Coalition for Responsible Data Center Development to advocate for responsible planning and to protect our water, energy resources, wildlife, and environment.

 When the City approved the rezoning and the “Farmington Technology Park,” we retained legal counsel and filed three complaints.
 Volunteers stepped into leadership roles, created outreach materials, conducted research, and kept the community informed.
 With support from neighbors, friends, and family, we established both 501(c)(4) and 501(c)(3) organizations and soon found ourselves advising other communities facing similar challenges.
+We added 2 more complaints to our lawsuit concerning the environment.
+SEE BELOW FOR LAWSUIT CLAIMS.

 Through every step, we’ve stayed committed to our mission: ensuring that data center development is transparent, sustainable, and protective of the neighborhoods and natural resources we value.
+Our Coalition Team